junxit/us-congress-bills-111/metadata.md

 - 2009-03-26 — Placed on the Union Calendar, Calendar No. 22.
 - 2009-03-26 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 111-55.
 - 2009-03-26 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 111-55.
+- 2009-03-30 — Considered under suspension of the rules. (consideration: CR H4069-4070)
+- 2009-03-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1377.
+- 2009-03-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-30 — Mrs. Halvorson moved to suspend the rules and pass the bill, as amended.
+- 2009-03-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4069)
+- 2009-03-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4069)